Baxos: Backing off for Robust and Efficient Consensus: Conclusion

 \section{Conclusion}

 We have presented Baxos, the first systematic exploration of the use of random exponential backoff (REB) in place of the usual leader election in practical consensus protocols.
-Our evaluation shows that \sys outperforms the commonly used leader-based consensus algorithms such as Multi-Paxos and Raft by 185\% in the presence of delayed view change attacks.
-Further, we showed that \sys has comparable performance to Multi-Paxos in the synchronous network settings by only incurring a 7\% throughput penalty in the worst case contention scenarios.
+Our evaluation shows that \sys outperforms the commonly used leader-based consensus algorithms such as Multi-Paxos and Raft by 128\% in the presence of delayed view change attacks.
 We also explored the bandwidth efficiency of \sys and showed that \sys has a more uniform resource consumption than Raft and Multi-Paxos across replicas.
 Finally, we showed that \sys can scale up to nine replicas in the wide area.